Defense Against Adversarial Attacks on Audio DeepFake Detection

 \section{Conclusions}

-In this work, we show that adversarial attacks pose a serious threat to audio DeepFake detection methods.
+In this work, we show that adversarial attacks severely threaten audio DeepFake detection methods.
 We present two scenarios of the attacks --- the white box and using the transferability mechanism.
-The second allows us to attack a model even with limited knowledge of the adversary, i.e., w/o information about the target model.
+The second allows us to attack a model even with limited knowledge of the adversary, i.e., without information about the target model.
 Finally, we present a novel method of conducting adversarial training that generalizes well and is resistant to overfitting.
 This allows us to increase the robustness against many combinations of attacks in both white-box and transferability scenarios leading to acceptable results even after adversarial attacks.
-In future work, we would like to extend this method with more adversarial attacks and evaluate it on other models.
-In addition, generative models may be used to generate adversarial samples.